jorisvandenbossche/DS-python-data-analysis/_solved/visualization_01_matplotlib.md

                     fontsize=15, rot=0)
 ```

-Mimicking this in matplotlib (just as a reference):
+Mimicking this in matplotlib (just as a reference, it is basically what Pandas is doing under the hood):

 ```{code-cell} ipython3
 from matplotlib import cm